|The School Board of Putnam County|

 The School Board designates the principal as the person responsible for receiving all complaints of bullying.
 Any student or student's parent/guardian who believes s/he has been or is the victim of bullying or harassment should immediately report the situation to the school principal.
 Complaints against the principal should be filed with the Superintendent.
 Complaints against the Superintendent should be filed with the School Board Chair.

 All school employees are required to report alleged violations of this policy and alleged acts of bullying and harassment to the principal or as described above.
-The alleged violations and acts must be reported by school employees to the principal within twenty-four (24) hours.
+The alleged violations and acts must be reported by school employees to the principal within forty-eight (48) hours.

 Written and oral reports shall be considered official reports.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.